How to Do Visa Run to Lao Bao From Da Nang Like a Boss

 We were having a hard time finding a reliable company in Da Nang that provides with the invitation letter for Lao Bao.
-After few days of looking and talking with expats, we found Visa Van!
+After a few days of looking and talking with expats, we found Lynn from Da Nang!

-The price for the letter is $25.
-The company will deliver the original letter to your address and if you don’t have dollars, they accept VND by the exchange rate on the current day.
+The price of the letter is $25.
+She will deliver the original letter to your address and if you don’t have dollars, they accept VND by the exchange rate on the current day.